Start manufacturing AI with quality control, not predictive maintenance

 Track business outcomes, not AI metrics.

 Defect detection rate matters most.
 What percentage of defects does the AI catch compared to human inspection?
+Deep learning systems now catch microscopic flaws and assembly errors that human eyes physically cannot see, lowering scrap rates and reducing costly rework.
 Industry benchmarks put AI defect detection accuracy above 98%.
 Your mileage varies by application, but 90% is achievable.

 False positive rate comes next.
 How often does the AI flag good products as defective?
 High false positives slow production and frustrate operators.
 Aim for under 5%.